Robinhood vs. Webull

 Both Webull and Robinhood offer one of the easiest bonus promotions to achieve, even if it ends up being a modest freebie.
 Each gives away a free share or two of stock, including some of the market’s pricier stocks, even if you’re likely to receive a share trading for a few bucks.
 Still, you won’t have to pony up big bucks for a promotion as you will at the larger brokers, even if you’re guaranteed to get a bigger payday there.

 Robinhood and Webull both offer instant funding of accounts, allowing you to get an initial credit of up to $1,000 as the broker awaits your bank transfer to arrive.
-If you subscribe to Robinhood Gold, the broker’s $5 per month premium program, you’ll receive higher instant transfer amounts, the ability to trade on margin (at some the industry’s cheapest interest rates), Level II market data and access to Morningstar’s stock research.
+If you subscribe to Robinhood Gold, the broker’s $5 per month premium program, you’ll receive higher instant transfer amounts, the ability to trade on margin (at some of the industry’s cheapest interest rates), Level II market data and access to Morningstar’s stock research.

 While Webull offers only limited research, it provides a nice suite of charting tools and a few dozen technical indicators.
 Even if you don’t use these tools much or at all, it’s an impressive visual experience.
-Plus, you can hone your trading chops with a paper money account that gives you $1 million in virtual cash and lets you run wild on the trading platform.
-Webull doesn’t charge for access to a margin account and offers a sliding scale on rates that goes as low as 4 percent, so the cost here is generally less competitive than Robinhood.
+At Webull, you can hone your trading chops with a paper money account that gives you $1 million in virtual cash and lets you run wild on the trading platform.
+But Robinhood has upped its chart game over the last year, with key technical indicators, and also offers screens to help you find the stocks hitting certain benchmarks.

 Finally, it’s worth mentioning that Robinhood has been hit from time to time with service outages, especially during periods of intense market activity.
 This level of unreliability may be a turn-off to traders who need to jump into the market to make a trade at a specific time.
+While this issue hasn’t been a problem recently, this legacy may take a while to fade from memory.

 Bottom line